nqoy/Extinction-Prediction/README.md

 📡 **_Getting The Data_** - Crawling and scrapping a data filled web-site.
 📋 **_Data Handling_** - Cleaning currupt vlaues and filling missing data.
-📊 **_Visualization & Analyzation_** - Creating a clearer way to analyze and show the corraletions between the data properties.
+📊 **_Visualization & Analyzation_** - Creating a clearer way to analyze and show the behaviors between the data properties.
 🤖 **_Machine Learning_** - Creating a trained model which takes the data and predicts if a species will get extinct or not.